CloudWanderer-io/CloudWanderer/doc_source/examples.rst

      ...
     AttributeError: 'CloudWandererResource' object has no attribute 'enable_dns_support'

-Fortunately we can do this alongside capturing all similar additional bits of information using :meth:`~cloudwanderer.cloud_wanderer.CloudWanderer.write_resource_attributes`.
+Instead we have to find a way to call :meth:`~boto3:EC2.Client.describe_vpc_attribute`.

+To allow us to:

+#.
+Retrieve that additional information
+#.
+Put it in storage
+#.
+Return it in our :class:`~cloudwanderer.cloud_wanderer_resource.CloudWandererResource`

+in a standardised way, we implement our own custom Resource Attribute definitions.
+These are written using :meth:`~cloudwanderer.cloud_wanderer.CloudWanderer.write_resource_attributes`.

 .. doctest ::